Zitzeronion/Swalbe.jl/paper/paper.md

 In the context of computational fluid dynamics low Reynolds number flows and especially thin film flows are a comparably small subsection.
 Therefore numerical tools that deal exclusively with the thin film problem are sparse.
 Two packages for simulations of thin film hydrodynamics are **ThinViscoelasticFilms** and **stochastic_thin_films** [@ThinViscoelasticFilms; @stochastic_thin_films].
-The core components are written in Fortran and the package can be used according to BSD-2 license.
+The core components are written in Fortran and at least the later package can be used according to BSD-2 license.
 Documentation however is only available through code comments and a short readme, leaving the user little guidance.

 That said, the thin film equation is a fourth-order parabolic equation and can of course be solved with appropriate numerical schemes.